Diane Dimond: Michael Jackson criminal trial

 In 2003, British journalist Martin Bashir released a documentary called Living with Michael Jackson which focused on the story of a young cancer victim, Gavin Arvizo and his family who had lived with Jackson since 2000.
 In the documentary, Jackson described having sleep-overs with Arvizo and other children.
 The documentary outraged viewers and launched a new investigation into allegations of child molestation.
 In the wake of a new round of accusations against Jackson, Dimond was promoted by Court TV to become their full-time Chief Investigative Reporter to cover the investigation and subsequent trial.
 It was during this time that Dimond began writing about her decade long involvement with investigating the case.
 Her book Be Careful Who You Love: Inside the Michael Jackson Case was released by Simon and Schuster/Atria in 2005.

-During the Jackson trial, Dimond became of the focus of an intense stalking and harassment campaign orchestrated by Jackson fans who claimed that Dimond's coverage was biased and anti-Jackson.
-Despite getting a restraining order, the harassment continued.
+During the Jackson trial, Dimond became the focus of intense criticism from Jackson’s fans who claimed that Dimond's coverage was biased and anti-Jackson.
+Despite getting a restraining order, harassment and stalking continued.
 After Jackson was acquitted in 2005 and her contract with Court TV ended, Dimond took a break from broadcasting, only appearing occasionally on TV as a special guest correspondent.

 In 2013, Dimond attended Gavin Arvizo's (Jackson's accuser in the 2005 trial) wedding.
 Also present was retired prosecutor Ron Zonen, who represented the state in the 2005 trial.